lasuomela/carla-ros-docker/README.md

 ## Prerequisites

-A Linux machine with an Nvidia GPU, and nvidia-docker2.
+A Linux machine with an Nvidia GPU and nvidia-docker2.

 Check the instructions at